AlessandroCampo/Pokemon-Vue-Phaser/README.md

 ## Plot

 In this fantasy world, pokemons are used as creatures to fight wars and politically control lands; therefore, it's illegal to own them and train them, as it's considered subversive behavior towards the regime.
 Therefore, as the main character, you will be engaged in battles by each guard you meet.
 Unlike regular pokemon games, if a pokemon faints in battle, it's considered dead and will not be available again.
 If all of your pokemons die, the window will instantly reload, and you will be back to the previous save point.
+Your goal is to defeated the 7 lords (villain gym leaders).

 ## Game Documentation